Agroforestry for Beef & Sheep Farmers

 Livestock integration with trees is a form of Agroforestry.

 This Practical Guide outlines important considerations for agroforestry for beef and sheep farmers.
-(A downloadable pdf version of this Practical Guide is available here.)

 The application of agroforestry is diverse; grazing livestock in existing woodlands, growing shelterbelts and rows of trees in grazing fields are all forms of agroforestry.
 The direct benefits of on-farm forestry are livestock shelter, improved soil health and additional enterprise(s).
 In addition, our country benefits from improved biodiversity, high carbon sequestration potential and flood prevention.